Happy Mother’s Day

 I’ve always loved the way my mother seems to do everything at once.
 I never can tell if she is working, playing, or visiting.
-All of her activities seem to mould together in a rich chaotic harmony.
+All of her activities seem to mould together in rich, chaotic harmony.
 Always busy, always a good time.
 Her method of combining work, family and play is very much responsible for the impenetrable culture at Sympli today. – Abbey Stimpson, Marketing

-My Mom inspires me everyday to be strong willed, kind and make the most out of life.
+My Mom inspires me every day to be strong-willed, kind and make the most out of life.
 Have fun no matter what you are doing!. – Aimee Grane, Design

 My mom was the person who first sparked my interest to work in fashion.
 She was always sewing and making things while I was growing up and I would help her whenever I could.
 She taught me to always find the beauty in whatever I was creating. – Harpreet Dosanjh, Design

 What words come to mind when you think of your mom?

 Unconditionally loving, yet demanding.
 Gentle, yet brutally determined.
 Clear and grounded… yet hard to understand unless she is drawing a picture or making clothes! – Abbey Stimpson, Marketing

 Dependable, comforting, accepting, fierce, able, genuine, there are far too many! – Kailey Floberg, Design